millipedes/arterm/README.md

 Finally, the character that borders the quotes can be changed as well in `src/include/constants_macros.h` under the QUOTE_BORDER defined constant.

+The user can change the order in which the art/quote is displayed or change the manner in which they are displayed in the `terminal.c` file under the `print_terminal_art()` function (which just calls the art print function and then the quote print function).

 It is worth mentioning, the [lolcat](https://github.com/busyloop/lolcat.git) project is very neat and is good in combination with this program (the example picture includes the use of lolcat with seed value 218 my favorite).